Dogs at Croome

 With stunning panoramic landscapes, fields to scamper around in and woodlands to be explored there’s something for everyone and every dog.

-Throughout the parkland we have located water bowls, waste bins and tether points.
-Don’t worry if you’ve forgotten your waste bag - there’s a dispenser at the Visitor Centre and dog bins are marked on the map.
+Throughout the parkland there are dog waste bins.
+Don’t worry if you’ve forgotten your waste bag – ask at Visitor Reception and they will be able to provide you will one.
+Dog bins are marked on the map.

 We love seeing your pets enjoying the wide open spaces of Croome - why not post a #dogsofcroome picture on Twitter.